bluelamar/tls_dossier/Documents/The Hand Shake.md

 client and server now start using the session keys to exchange all messages

 ### 10. Client sends Finished message:
-This message is encrypted with this the chosen cipher and keys.
+This message is encrypted with the chosen cipher and keys.

 ### 11. The server sends a Change Cipher Spec
 This is an acknowledgement to the client.